danmackinlay/quarto_tikz/README.md

 ![](./images/example-1.svg)

+## Example

+Here is the source code for a minimal example: [example.qmd](example.qmd).

-## Ghostscript
+## Render failures

-Note that _if ghostscript librarires are not discoverable on your system [we will fail to render SVGs](https://dvisvgm.de/FAQ/)_.
+Note that _if ghostscript libraries are not discoverable on your system [we will fail to render SVGs correctly](https://dvisvgm.de/FAQ/)_.
-Getting ghostscript installed appropriates fiddly on MacOS;
+Getting ghostscript installed appropriately can be fiddly on MacOS;
-On recnet macs [it should be sufficient to install MacTex 2023](https://tex.stackexchange.com/a/663229) with the _install ghostscript dynamic library_ option checked.
+On recent macs [it should be sufficient to install MacTex 2023](https://tex.stackexchange.com/a/663229) with the _install ghostscript dynamic library_ option checked.
 Before macTeX 2023 there are workarounds involving setting the ghostscript library path.
 For example if I have Apple Silicon and homebrew ghostscript installed, I can set the following environment variables: